Nurse Aide Training Programs in Rhode Island

 Move your mouse pointer over any of the regions on the map above to see the name of the county.
 If you cannot see the name of your county as you move your mouse pointer over the map, upgrade your browser to the latest version.

 Cranston Alternate Education Program is offering low cost nursing assistant training courses to individuals who meet the program's admission criteria.
 Nurse aide students are not responsible for the costs associated with tuition, and must only cover other expenses such as books, uniform and shoes, and the certification fee.
-The cost of completing this program is only $220.
+The cost of completing this program is only a couple hundred dollars.
 The nursing assistant training course is approved by the state of Rhode Island, and it requires eighty hours of theoretical instruction and twenty hours of clinical experiences.

 A high school diploma is not required but interested candidates must meet specific academic requirements to be accepted into the program.
 Applicants must have the reading and math abilities required of a freshman high school student (9th grade).
 Nursing assistant classes last three months, and are typically offered once per year, beginning in October and ending in February.
 Successfully completing the nurse aide training course yields graduates a certificate of completion from the Cranston Alternate Education Programs.
 Nurse aide program graduates are eligible to sit for the Rhode Island CNA exam and obtain state certification.
 Certified nursing assistants can find employment in a variety of settings, including hospitals, long term care facilities, home health agencies, or outreach laboratories.